Alumniminium/trrbl-blog/_pages/hosting.md

 * 11/05/2020: Nameserver - **0h09m43sec** - Mainenance work, *.her.st domains didn't resolve during that time, everything else was fine
 * 01/07/2020: EVERYTHING - **5h12m04sec** - Power surge, entire Rack in the DC went offline, our PSU didn't survive and got replaced.

-**not shown: downtimes caused due to host node reboots (updates) that took less than 3min, two per quarter, announced ahead of time**
+**Additional downtimes not explicitly stated / not included in the total downtime:**

+Two quarterly node reboots for updates, taking less than 3minutes each.

 # micro plans